 When you hire the lowest price freelancer from one of the many freelance marketplaces by posting a project, the results are likely to be more of a copy/paste operation than a solution really tailored to your business.
 In some cases, that may be fine.
 Most of those cases will be easier to solve technical problems, or design solutions that look like the majority of what is out there.

-However, for your business to stand out, you want to work with someone who values uniqueness and quality.
+However, for your business to stand out, you want to work with someone who values and quality.
 And those values are difficult to find on freelance sites.

 A good comparison is buying a $40 knife set for a restaurant kitchen, versus a hand-crafted $400 set.
 Sure, it will work for a while, and probably doesn't matter if you just need them to cut lettuce (read: if your website isn't likely to grow your business by much).
 Cheap knives also tend to rust easily and need to be sharpened more often (read: hidden cost down the line).
 If you want to get quality, evenly cut, tasty food on the plates of your customers, you'll regret saving 90% on knives -- it could cost you prep time, staff frustration, and ultimately customers!